-With our modern trends of using more natural products, the spotlight is has been shining on coconut oil.
+Given our modern focus on natural products, the spotlight is shining on coconut oil.
 A few years ago the light was much larger, and coconut oil was suggested for all sorts of crazy uses.
 Some of that has calmed down now, and coconut oil is no longer promoted as a miracle cure-all.
 Good!

 That said, coconut oil does have some very helpful uses beyond cooking.